Skip to content

 File Permissions

-The sandbox do not only limit what the application can see, it's also greatly limits where it can write. /var/snap/immich-distribution/common/ is used as a writable area where all the state is saved.
+The sandbox not only limits what the application can see but also greatly restricts where it can write.
+The directory /var/snap/immich-distribution/common/ is used as a writable area where all application state is saved.

-A process running inside a snap package only sees a limited view of your host system. / is based on a base image called "a core snap".
-Immich Distribution uses core22 with is based on Ubuntu 22.04 LTS.
-A limited list of select paths are then exposed from the host by the snapd daemon, a snap package can request more paths to be exposed via permissions.
+A process running inside a Snap package has a limited view of your host system.
+Its root filesystem (/) is based on a base image known as a "core snap".
+Immich Distribution uses core22, which is based on Ubuntu 22.04 LTS.
+The snapd daemon then exposes a limited list of selected paths from the host system.
+A Snap package can request additional paths to be exposed via permissions.

 TLS and HTTPS

-Immich serves traffic over plain text HTTP, you can issue let's encrypt certificates and configure haproxy to use them to encrypt all traffic leaving the server.
-For more information see configure HTTPS
+By default, Immich serves traffic over plain text HTTP.
+You can issue Let's Encrypt certificates and configure HAProxy to use them, thereby encrypting all traffic leaving the server.
+For more information, see Configure HTTPS.

-No internal traffic is encrypted, traffic is only sent locally via the loopback (lo, 127.0.0.1) interface so an external observer will not be able to listen in.
-This can be a security consideration if you have untrusted users or software running on the same server.
+Internal traffic between Immich services is not encrypted.
+This traffic is sent locally via the loopback interface (lo, 127.0.0.1), so an external observer cannot intercept it.
+However, this could be a security consideration if untrusted users or software are running on the same server.